Skip to contents

 min_valid

-Minimal number of valid values that is required for calculating the mean.
-A value between 0 and 1 indicates a proportion of values (e.g., 0.5 = 50 percent of values have to be valid).
+Minimal number of valid values of each case.
+The score of a case will be set to NA if the number of valid values is below this threshold.
+A value between 0 and 1 indicates a proportion of values (e.g., 0.5 = 50 percent at least have to be valid).

 max_na

-Maximum number of NAs that are allowed before returning NA.
-A value between 0 and 1 indicates a proportion of values (e.g., 0.5 = 50 percent NAs are allowed).
+Maximum number of NA values of each case.
+The score of a case will be set to NA if the number of valid values is above this threshold.
+A value between 0 and 1 indicates a proportion of values (e.g., 0.5 = 50 percent at most NAs are allowed).

 label